Browsed by

 Rob Piper’s wheelchair now connects to a lawn mower to allow him to cut grass, something the Windsor, Ont., man loved before getting injured five years ago.
 (TJ Dhir/CBC)

-Mike Costello, who teaches manufacturing and technology at St. Anne, said he and a group of students researched ideas online for connecting a wheelchair and lawn mower, began to engineer a couple of designs and built a few prototypes.
+Mike Costello, who teaches manufacturing and technology at St. Anne, said he and a group of

 Read more